“There are no individuals in the world only fragments of families”

 • I approach therapy through a collaborative and relational lens, working with clients to understand their challenges within the broader context of their relationships and lived experiences.
 Drawing from collaborative therapy and systemic sex therapy, I partner with clients to explore how family dynamics, early life experiences, and past traumas shape present-day concerns, particularly in intimacy, authenticity, and communication.
 Together, we uncover unconscious patterns that influence choices and relational dynamics, fostering deeper connection and self-awareness.
 I support individuals and partners in navigating intense symptoms of anxiety and depression, and guide them through significant life transitions—such as career shifts, divorce, or entering college—with compassion, curiosity, and a commitment to shared meaning-making.

 After earning my Bachelor’s in Psychology, I became increasingly curious about how relationships influence our internal world.
-This curiosity led me to pursue a graduate degree at Seton Hall University, where I trained to view mental health through the lens of family and romantic dynamics.
+This curiosity led me to pursue higher education in a master’s and PhD program.
+That training affirmed my belief that self-awareness fosters both healing and purpose.
 I learned to help clients uncover and build on their strengths—often ones they didn’t realize they had.
-That training affirmed my belief that self-awareness fosters both healing and purpose.

 • IFS Institute-Level 1 Training completed, from September 22, 2022 to January 15, 2023